bcgov/platform-developer-docs/check-application-health-after-outage.md

 If your route exists but can't connect to a container, even though the container is present and working, you can try to delete the pod and force it to recover.

-### Jenkins
+### Pipeline

-Jenkins isn't part of the core application you're likely to be running and often gets missed after an outage.
+Your pipeline isn't part of the core application you're likely to be running and often gets missed after an outage.
+Serverless pipelines are unlikely to be affected by platform-wide outages (other than being unavailable for the duration of the outage).
+However, if your pipeline runs via software hosted in your tools namespace (such as Jenkins), you should check that this software has recovered correctly.

-Run a test pipeline through Jenkins to make sure everything works as expected and you don't get caught with a problem pipeline once you start updating your app again.
+Run a test pipeline to make sure everything works as expected and you don't get caught with a problem pipeline once you start updating your app again.

-If you have problems with your Jenkins installation, delete the slave pods and allow them to restart, then try again.
+If you have problems with your pipeline installation, delete the member pods and allow them to restart, then try again.

 ### rabbitMQ